-Despite the unrealistic social expectations placed upon women, your vagina is never going to smell like roses.
-If it ever does, a visit to your GP is definitely on the cards!
+Despite the unrealistic social expectations placed upon women, your vagina will never smell like a springtime rose.

 When accompanied by vaginal discomfort, itching, or a change in the colour or amount of discharge compared to normal, you can be almost certain something is amiss.

-On the other hand, problems can start to occur if the balance of pH, bacteria and yeast is interrupted.
+On the other hand, problems can arise if the balance of pH, bacteria, and yeast is interrupted.

 What Can Cause an Unusual Vaginal Odour?

-There are lots of reasons for a persistently smelly vagina.
-Here are a few of the most common.
+There are lots of possible causes of a smelly vagina, and here are a few of the most common.

 Typical symptoms include a fishy odour and grey or watery vaginal discharge.

 Most GPs have removed tampons forgotten from previous menstrual cycles.
-Women are often unnecessarily mortified when this happens.
-I reassure them that they’re only human with busy lives full of distractions.
+Women are often mortified when this happens, yet I reassure them that they’re only human with busy lives full of distractions.

 SEXUALLY TRANSMITTED INFECTIONS (STI)